Antho1426/dmus/README.md

 ## 1. Description
 `dmus.py` is a Python program that allows to extract the audio file of a video providing either the video URL or the video absolute file path.
-The software leverages the `youtube_dl` Python package.
+The software leverages `youtube-dl` (the open-source download manager for video and audio from YouTube).
 It might work with pretty much all kind of platforms, but currently supports videos hosted on at least following platforms:
 - YouTube
 - Instagram